For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Research Interests:

-• Gender, crime and victimization
+• Gender, crime, and victimization

-• Fear of crime and perceptions of risk
+• Fear of crime and victimization

 • Campus crime